Princeton University Art Museum: Further expansion

 Peter Bunnell served as director until 1978, training a generation of leading scholars and curators of photography, and giving Princeton a preeminent place in the field with a collection in excess of 27,000 photographs, and significant archives of photographers including Clarence Hudson White, Minor White, and Ruth Bernhard.
 In 1980, Allen Rosenbaum became director, focusing on expanding the museums collection of Old Masters, notably Renaissance and Baroque paintings in the Mannerist tradition.
 In 1989, Rosenbaum oversaw another expansion of the museum's physical plant, the 27000 sqft Mitchell Wolfson, Jr., Class of 1963, Wing.
 The new wing, designed by Mitchell/Giurgola, provided additional exhibition space, a conservation studio, as well as seminar and study-storage rooms for all areas of the museum's collection.

 Under Susan M. Taylor's directorship in the first decade of the 21st century, the museum established its first endowed curatorships.
-The current director, James Steward, has leadership over a collection of more than 112,000 objects, supplemented by notable collections on long-term loan, including the Impressionist and Post-Impressionist works of the Henry and Rose Pearlman Foundation, modern art from the Sonnabend Collection, and perhaps the finest collection of paintings by Jean-Michel Basquiat, on loan from Herbert Schorr, Graduate School Class of 1963, and his wife, Lenore.
+The current director, James Steward, presides over a collection of more than 117,000 objects, supplemented by notable collections on long-term loan, including works of modern art from the Sonnabend Collection and perhaps the finest collection of paintings by Jean-Michel Basquiat, on loan from Herbert Schorr, Graduate School Class of 1963, and his wife, Lenore.